 still 75% when including coal.
 The amount of coal delivered at

 that time was 165,000 tons a year.
 It was stockpiled at the rear

 of the facility and taken to the power-house every day using a

 first switcher became too small for all the work, a more

 powerful 44-ton GE machine, previously used by the U.S. Navy,

-took over.
+took over in 1977.
 Photos of both are shown below.
 The original locomotive

 was stored in the Building 41 south-east warehouse bay for many years, finally being